sjmsjj/CS8803RLDMnotes/02 Reinforcement Learning basics.md

     - Very large!
     - Alway an optimal stationary policy for every MDP

+focusing on stationary plans because they allow agents to handle all possibilities.

 ## Evaluating a policy

+Discussed in the case of MDPs but re-visiting for RL!

+Given stochasticity and other factors the same policy can produce different sequences of states and actions.
+We need a way to condense this into a signle value to measure how good a policy is.

+4 steps to come up with a single measurement:

+1. State transitions to immediate rewards
+2. Truncate according to horizon
+3. Summarize sequence
+4. Summarize over sequences

 ## Evaluating a Learner